 - A triple is 3 ounces

 *A single, or double are the most commonly ordered sizes.
 A double is also called a doppio, a triple a triplo, and the rare, mostly found in the United States, a quadruple shot is referred to as a quad.
 Make sure you clarify which size you would like when ordering your espresso.

 While waiting for your espresso, take a moment to take in your surroundings.
 The smell of fresh coffee and steamed milk, the atmosphere of the cafe or restaurant you are in, and the people around you can all contribute to your espresso experience.

 To drink espresso like a true coffee connoisseur, you should follow these steps.

-Before Your First Sip
+1. After Ordering and before Your First Sip

 Before your espresso is served, you should take a few sips of water to cleanse your pallet and be able to taste the richness of what you are about to drink.

 A freshly brewed espresso should have a foam, called a “crema” on the top.
 This layer is oxygenated bubbles that make the espresso appear as though it has a layer of reddish, foamy milk on it.

 This is from the high-pressure brewing of the espresso, as well as the steam released from the near-boiling water.
 If you want, you can scrape this layer off as it does not add anything to the espresso, and in fact, some say it has an unpleasant taste.
 Espresso experts recommend scraping the crema off with a spoon before sipping.